fledit-sh/fsfw-from-zero/README.md

 git submodule update
 ```

-# Building the Workshop Application

-This workshop uses CMake like the framework to build the application
+This workshop uses CMake like the framework to build the application.
 This command sequence will build the software

 ```sh